There are clear signs that indicate your child was misdiagnosed with ADHD.

 However, when I myself correct him for being loud, hyper or interrupting, he complies!

-My conclusion: His behavior is the result of lax parenting, rather than brain chemistry imbalance.
+Thus, we must wonder if his behavior is the result of lax parenting, rather than his brain being wired atypically.

 Dr. Rothenberg explains, “It is crucial that a full history be obtained and that children have a full psychological evaluation to rule out the above alternative diagnoses before a course of treatment for ADHD is initiated.”